Chang He: The Xuanwu Gate Incident

 In 624, Li Shimin, the Prince of Qin, ordered Chang He to guard Xuanwu Gate (玄武門), the northern gate leading to the Palace City in imperial capital Chang'an.
 He bestowed Chang He and his subordinates gold for doing so.
 On 2 July, 626, Chang He allowed Crown Prince Li Jiancheng and his political ally Li Yuanji, the Prince of Qi, to enter Xuanwu Gate in order to answer Emperor Gaozu's summon while allowing Li Shimin to enter Xuanwu Gate with his troops beforehand to set up an ambush against them.
-After Li Jiancheng and Li Yuanji entered, Li Shimin and his troops ambushed and killed them in what would be known as the Xuanwu Gate Incident.
+After Li Jiancheng and Li Yuanji entered, Li Shimin and his troops ambushed and killed them in what would become known as the Xuanwu Gate Incident.
 Soon after this, Li Shimin forced Emperor Gaozu, his father, to make him the Crown Prince and, about two months later, forced him to abdicate in favor of him, who would become known as Emperor Taizong.
 Soon after the Xuanwu Gate Incident, Chang He was made the Baron of Wushui (武水男).